Oxhey Jets FC

 OXHEY JETS FC - A BRIEF HISTORY

 Oxhey Jets were probably the closest ground to me that I had not visited for a game yet.
 I had opportunities to do so this season, but the fact that I could take Anwar with me when I did it, even if it meant doubling the journey distance, meant that I chose more Southern options when I was alone.
 But with me being two-thirds of the way through completing the Spartan South Midlands League, and Anwar available, I decided to take in their game v Hillingdon Borough.
 I had actually been to the ground before, but only to take photos when I was over Watford way and wanted to see it properly for a game.
 I had only just been on the Northern League hop with 8 games in 3 days and so I was pretty weary.
 But with the season ending soon, it wasn't going to wait around for me.
-I only had about 5 hours sleep the previous night and had spent the whole day catching up on my blog.
+I only had about 5 hours of sleep the previous night and had spent the whole day catching up on my blog.
 It took me on average a couple of hours all in, once I had done the research, the story of the day and the laying it all out.
 I'd had the foresight to lay the foundations for 3 of them before I went, completing those 3 and also the 4th one.
 But with 3 possible further games this week and not a lot of time to do them, time was not on my side and I was in danger of getting a backlog.
 I spent the last 20 minutes of the time I had writing this very paragraph, but would still have plenty to do in the upcoming day or so.
-I had a dinner of Chilli and Rice and left home about 5.35, picking Anwar up at 6.
-After getting our stuff for football we were on our way and after going through Aylesbury and the A41 we travelled the 5 miles to Oxhey along a road which seemed to have more speed cameras than any other road I have ever been on.
-We got to the ground about 7, and after going into the bar to use the toilet, I paid to get in and was pleased to find that it included a free programme.
-I took some pictures of the ground, got sick of checking Facebook with Orange's pathetic internet speeds and took a place on the halfway line on the far side.
+I had a dinner of Chilli and Rice and left home at about 5.35, picking Anwar up at 6.
+After going through Aylesbury and the A41 we travelled the 5 miles to Oxhey along a road which seemed to have more speed cameras than any other road I have ever been on.
+We got to the ground around 7, and after going into the bar to use the toilet, I paid to get in and was pleased to find that it included a free programme.

 BOUNDARY STADIUM is pretty standard for the Spartan South Midlands League.
 The main covered accommodation is all along one side with a couple of small seated stands and some covered standing.
 There is also a stand in the left-hand corner, and this appears to be the original stand as you can see where the dugouts have been beforehand along where the side stands are.